Chris has been instructed to defend retired Chief Superintendent in the criminal prosecutions arising from the Hillsborough Stadium Disaster.

-When instructed to defend serious allegations of criminal or disciplinary misconduct, Chris is known for a relentless approach to preparation and legal applications, including dismissal, exclusion of evidence, disclosure and abuse of process.
+When instructed to defend criminal, fraud and misconduct cases, Chris is known for a relentless approach to preparation and legal applications, including dismissal, exclusion of evidence, disclosure and abuse of process.
 He has vast experience of jury trials and disciplinary tribunals and enjoys a reputation for tactical excellence, creative legal strategy and persuasive advocacy at every stage of his cases.
-Chris regularly accepts instructions to act in appeals in cases where he did not appear at trial, including via “Direct Access”* in appropriate cases.
+Chris regularly accepts instructions to act in appeals, where he did not appear at trial, including via “Direct Access”* in appropriate cases.

-Chris acts for clients all over the UK and where necessary overseas.
-He adopts a modern and flexible approach to client relations, including extensive use of direct client communications, electronic evidence management, telephone and videoconferencing, often in the evening and over the weekend.
+Chris acts for clients all over the country and where necessary overseas.
+He has a modern and flexible approach to client relations, including extensive use of emails, electronic evidence management, telephone and videoconferencing, often in the evening and over the weekend.

-Given his all-consuming approach to preparation, Chris acts for a select group of clients at any given time.
+Given his all-consuming approach to preparation, Chris acts for a small group of clients at any given time.
 He is generally instructed in the early stages of an investigation, often before charges are brought, but can equally be instructed once cases have been brought before a court or tribunal.
 Fees depend on the nature of the case and the work levels involved and are charged either on an hourly rate or “fixed fee” basis, subject to negotiation with Chris’s clerk, Lee Johnson.

 Chris Daw QC is a member of both Serjeants’ Inn Chambers and Lincoln House in Manchester – www.lincolnhousechambers.com

 Chris has appeared in the media, on both the radio and television, to provide expert insight and commentary on legal issues.
 He also writes for legal journals and addresses professional organisations on legal issues and strategy affecting their spheres of operation.

 CURRENT LIVE CASES